 \subsubsection{Effect of MAIN}

-We note that MAIN should be used with site-invariant learning to learn site-unrelated style for different sites so that we do not list the results of MAIN only.
-Table~\ref{tab:ablation} shows that MAIN can also consistently improve all metrics.
-To investigate how MAIN changes the distribution of input MR images from different sites, we take the 94th slice among 189 slices for every patient at each site and plot the distributions of their grayscale values before and after the application of MAIN, as shown in Fig.~\ref{fig:histogram}.
-According to Fig.~\ref{fig:histogram}(a), without MAIN, traditional z-score normalization is incapable of managing the misalignment among different sites for low grayscale value regions.
+Since MAIN should be combined with site-invariant learning to learn a site-unrelated style, we do not list the results of MAIN only.
+On the grounds of Table~\ref{tab:ablation}, MAIN also consistently improves all metrics.
+Furthermore, we take the 94th slice among 189 slices for every patient from each site and plot the distributions of their grayscale values before and after the application of MAIN.
+According to Fig.~\ref{fig:histogram}(a), only traditional z-score normalization is incapable of managing the misalignment among different sites for low grayscale value regions, which is highlighted in the external partially enlarged drawing.
 In contrast, Fig.~\ref{fig:histogram}(b) shows that with MAIN, the resulting distributions from different sites are quite similar to each other, potentially eliminating the discrepancies in image appearance.

-Because of the use of a brain mask $\mat{B}$ in~\eqref{eq}, there is a peak at a grayscale value of zero after applying MAIN, which increases the normality of the distribution.
+Because of the brain mask $\mat{B}$ in Eq.~\eqref{eq}, there is a peak at a grayscale value of zero after applying MAIN, which increases the normality of the distribution.
 As a result, MAIN leads to better generalization to unseen sites by dynamically standardizing the input MR images.
+It is worth noting that the z-score normalization is performed slice-wise within the range of the brain mask.
+Nevertheless, the histogram distribution is based on both the brain mask and the background, leading to a mean value of nonzero in Fig.~\ref{fig:histogram}.
 In addition, we randomly select three patients from three different sites and show the three corresponding 94th slices before and after MAIN in Fig.~\ref{fig:instance}.
-Obviously, the three MR images look more similar after MAIN, which contributes to the generalization of our model to unseen sites.
+Intuitively, MAIN makes the three MR images look more similar.